 Similarly, if the hills on the bike are difficult there is no shame in getting off and pushing- plenty of people were also doing this.

 You don’t need a flash bike.
 It just has to be roadworthy and comply with the event guidelines.

 All abilities are welcome, the competitors were so varied and the atmosphere was so welcoming.
 There are lots of spectators too, so if you’re nervous bring people out to cheer for you!

 So hopefully that is a whistle stop tour of your first time at the Descente London Duathlon and answers some of the burning questions you might have ahead of your first duathlon.
 I thoroughly enjoyed the event and will be back again this year.
 The organisation is exceptional and the atmosphere is welcoming and inclusive.
 It’s a great day out and a chance to ride the roads of beautiful Richmond Park traffic free.

-You can follow Becca's journey to race day 2019 on her blog @thisbunnyruns.
+You can follow Becca's adventures on her blog @thisbunnyruns.